A Challenge Even For the “Handwriting Experts.”

 Key Takeaway

-Written expression is the complex process of orthographic integration that is governed and managed by working memory, an area of significant weakness in children with ADHD.
+Written expression is the complex process that is governed and managed by working memory, an area of significant weakness in children with ADHD.

 Providing a variety of working memory supports in the classroom will improve occupational performance in written expression for students with ADHD.
 Reducing differentiation demands upon the classroom teacher is always a welcomed relief for your colleague. 😉